scikit-hep/iminuit/doc/api.rst

 Return Value Struct:
 ====================

-RTMinuit uses various structs as return value.
+iminuit uses various structs as return value.
 This section lists the struct and all it's field

 .. _function-minimum-sruct: